This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 include sneezing, dry throat, a stuffy nose, headache, watery eyes, and a cough.
 Your cough may be dry, or you may cough up mucus.
 You may also have muscle aches, joint pain, and tiredness.
 Rarely, you may have a fever.
 Cold symptoms occur from inflammation in your upper respiratory system caused by a virus.
 Most colds go away without treatment.

-- A heartbeat that is much faster than usual for you
+- Your heart is beating much faster than usual for you.

-- Pinpoint or larger reddish-purple dots on your skin
+- You see pinpoint or larger reddish-purple dots on your skin.

 Treatment for cold symptoms

 may include NSAIDS to decrease muscle aches and fever.
 Cold medicines may also be given to decrease coughing, nasal stuffiness, sneezing, and a runny nose.

 Manage your cold symptoms:

 The following may help relieve cold symptoms, such as a dry throat and congestion:

 - Gargle with mouthwash or warm salt water as directed.

 - Suck on throat lozenges or hard candy.